chrispg44/binText/README.md

-# Binary To Text Converter
+# Text To Binary Converter

-A fun side script to make sure you always meet the word limit.
+A fun side script to make sure you always meet your word limit.

 Character Encoding: ASCII